christiemolloy/training-scenarios/html-css/layouts/step3-instructions.md

-The Split Layout is designed to position items horizontally, with one item filling the available horizontal space.
+The split layout is designed to position items horizontally with one item filling the available horizontal space.

-## Task: Make a simplified page header where the "nav" fills the available horizontal space.
+In this step we will make a simplified page header where the nav fills the available horizontal space.

-1) <strong>Copy code into the index.html file.</strong>
+1) <strong>Copy code into the `index.html` file.</strong>

-Click the <strong>Copy to Editor</strong> button below to add code in the `index.html` file.
+Click the `Copy to Editor` button below to add code in the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;header&gt;